MitchellTesla/Google-SDK/README.md

 # Google-SDK  - Mitchell⟠
-Unofficial copy of Google Analytics iOS SDK to be used as a git submodule - Google Analytics iOS SDK version 2.0 Beta 4
+Unofficial copy of Google Analytics iOS SDK to be used as a git submodule - Google Analytics iOS SDK version 2.0 Beta 4 - hardforked to (version 2.1 Beta 4)